 UniSA has experts in a long list of health research fields, including:

-The new Health Innovation Building, scheduled to open in 2019, will be an integral part of UniSA’s collaborative and holistic approach to health research.
-Situated in the South Australian Health and Biomedical Precinct on North Terrace, the Health Innovation Building will create a vibrant hub for new health research, teaching and community engagement opportunities.
+The new UniSA Cancer Research Institute, scheduled to open on 10 May 2018, will be an integral part of UniSA’s collaborative and holistic approach to health research.
+Situated in the South Australian Health and Biomedical Precinct on North Terrace, the Cancer Research Institute building will create a vibrant hub for new health research, teaching and community engagement opportunities.

 Our health research extends beyond the microscope.
 By identifying ways to change unhealthy behaviours at the community level our research is helping to inform public health policy.